johann-solo/oliveandmango.github.io/site/content/blog/2018-05-01-creamy–sausage–kale–and–snap-pea-farfalle.md

 1. Next add the heavy cream and bring to a simmer and allow to simmer stirring occasionally until reduced by a third, 5-7 minutes.

-1. Then stir in Parmesan, juice and zest, nutmeg, clove if using and season with salt and pepper
+1. Then stir in Parmesan, juice and lemon zest, nutmeg, clove if using and season with salt and pepper

 1. Add both pasta and water to reserved sauce and cook for a few minutes until pasta is heated through and serve with more Parmesan cheese and garnished with parsley.